necst/trilli/AE.md

     python3 figure8.py
     ```

-# State of he Art References
+# State of the Art References
 We provide direct support to reproduce most of the employed state-of-the-art solutions.
 Some code-bases can be found int *trilli/soa/*.
 Please refer to the readme of each solution for further information about how to run.

 - **[Hephaestus](https://dl.acm.org/doi/10.1145/3607928)** - Mutual Information & CPU-FPGA 3D image registration